 A business company is required to file a copy of its register of directors with the Registrar.
-The copy of the register of directors will not, unless the company elects otherwise, be open to the public except on order of the court or on request by a competent authority in the usual course.
+A list of the names of the current directors is publicly available upon payment of a fee.
 The initial copy of the company's register of directors shall be filed for registration with the Registrar within 21 days of the appointment of the first director.
 Changes to the register of directors are required to be filed with the Registrar within 30 days of any changes occurring.
 Penalties are payable in the event that the company fails to file a copy of its register of directors within the specified time period.
 In addition, a certificate of good standing cannot be obtained in respect of a company which has not filed a copy of its register of directors and such a company may be struck off the register of companies by the Registrar.
 Companies continued in have 21 days to comply with the filing obligation; the 21 day period runs from the date of continuation in.